robmoore-i/MarsRover/README.md

 ## This code

 Mars Rover kata in Lua.
+I didn't figure out how to make classes in Lua, or even organise my code in different files.
+I at least figured out how to write unit tests, and use a package manager in a somewhat primitive way.

 Kata instructions taken from here: https://github.com/priyaaank/MarsRover.
 The instructions are also included below, inline.

 ## Kata Introduction